-At ARU many of our students live locally and are already part of the communities and cities in which we have campuses.
-Others are travelling from elsewhere in the UK or overseas, to join us.
+At ARU many of our students live locally and are already part of the communities and cities in which we are based.
+Others will be travelling to join us from elsewhere in the UK or overseas.
 For all our students, we have put in place an extensive package of measures to make their time with us as safe as possible – for them, for our staff, and for the wider communities in our host cities, Cambridge, Chelmsford and Peterborough.

-In line with Government, Public Health England and Universities UK guidelines, we've put comprehensive social distancing measures in place and are doing everything possible to manage the risk of transmission.
-This includes one-way systems in buildings, increased cleaning regimes, hand sanitiser stations around campus and restructuring the timetable to teach in smaller groups, stagger break times and prevent crowds from forming.
+In line with Government, Public Health England and Universities UK guidelines, we are doing everything possible to manage the risk of transmission.
+This includes enhanced cleaning regimes, hand sanitiser stations around campus and teaching in smaller groups.

-We have worked closely with local public health officials to develop protocols for managing any positive cases, aligned with national and local test and trace arrangements.
+We continue to work closely with local public health officials to develop protocols for managing any positive cases, aligned with national and local test and trace arrangements.

-We understand that everyone’s circumstances are different due to the pandemic and have therefore offered all new and returning students the choice to study Trimesters 1 and 2 (September–December 2020; January–April 2021) either online only, or on campus with teaching provided in socially distanced classrooms, supported by educational technologies.
+We understand that everyone’s circumstances are different due to the pandemic and will therefore be offering new and returning students, studying non-practical courses, the option to study the first trimester (September–December 2021) online only, if they prefer.

-We ask all members of the ARU community – our staff, students, visitors and businesses – to commit to the following pledge:
+We are asking all members of the ARU community – our staff, students and visitors – to commit to our Safe Behaviours Community Pledge: